The best tutorials to learn Figma in 2023

 Last but not least, a playlist of beginner Figma tutorials by a designer called Mizko.
 The video below is the first tutorial in a growing playlist.
 There are a lot of positive comments on his Figma tutorials, so check him out for yourself.

-There you have it.
-Three great places to start learning the basics of Figma through some great tutorials for beginners.
+There you have it—four great places to start learning the basics of Figma through great tutorials for beginners.

 The recommended channels above all have playlists instead of individual videos.
 So if you start at the beginning, you can continue to the more advanced tutorials on the same channels later.